-- 1. Bovine Brucellosis Class-Free State, Region or Zone - a.
-No brucellosis test required. - 2.
-Non-Bovine Brucellosis Class-Free State, Region or Zone - Official vaccinates under 24 months old with vaccination dates recorded on the Interstate CVI permitted, or - Test negative within 30 days before entry.

-- 1. Accredited Tuberculosis-Free State, Region or Zone - a.
-No tuberculin test required. - 2.
-Modified Accredited Advanced or lower Tuberculosis Free Areas or States (Not TB Free) - a.
-All cattle over 6 months of age shall comply with the following: - Cattle must originate from a herd where a complete herd test was conducted within the past 12 months; progeny from such herds born since that test may be imported without a tuberculin test, or - Any individual animal, over 6 months of age, entering Maryland must have a negative tuberculin test within 60 days before import. - b.
-Status of herd and area must be shown on certificate.
+- Influenza A: - a.
+For LACTATING DAIRY cattle (defined as a cow that is producing milk, regardless of the volume of milk that she is producing.
+This does not include dairy calves, pregnant heifers, or dairy cows that are 'dry' or no longer producing milk.) - A milk sample from all four quarters must be tested for Influenza A within 7 days of travel, and results must be written on the CVI.
+Failure to comply will result in denied entry.
+A bulk tank sample will not be accepted. - Brucellosis: - a.
+Bovine Brucellosis Class-Free State, Region or Zone - i.
+No brucellosis test required. - b.
+Non-Bovine Brucellosis Class-Free State, Region or Zone - Official vaccinates under 24 months old with vaccination dates recorded on the Interstate CVI permitted, or - Test negative within 30 days before entry. - Tuberculosis: - a.
+Accredited Tuberculosis-Free State, Region or Zone - No tuberculin test required. - Modified Accredited Advanced or Lower Tuberculosis Free Areas or States (Not TB Free) - i.
+All cattle over 6 months of age shall comply with the following: - Cattle must originate from a herd where a complete herd test was conducted within the past 12 months; progeny from such herds born since that test may be imported without a tuberculin test, or - Any individual animal, over 6 months of age, entering Maryland must have a negative tuberculin test within 60 days before import. - ii.
+Status of herd and area must be shown on their certificate. - Immunization: Bovine Respiratory Disease Complex vaccination is recommended for all out of state cattle to include Bovine Respiratory Syncytial Virus, Bovine Viral Diarrhea Virus, Infectious Bovine Rhinotracheitis and Parainfluenza.
+Leptospirosis vaccination is also recommended.